 If you’re experiencing health problems, self-care might be the last thing you want to make time for.
 Your symptoms might be draining your energy and making you feel physically awful, or your schedule could be so packed that fitting in another thing feels impossible.

 But when we’re in crisis, it’s critical that we make time to take care of ourselves.
 If we don’t, you simply won’t have the mental or physical resources to manage challenging circumstances.

 Self-care practices make you stronger in body and mind – and that’s worth making time for.

 I recommend scheduling time for your self-care practices in your calendar – it’s the best way to ensure nothing else infringes on that time.

 3 Time-Tested Self-Care Practices for People in Crisis:

-(Plus, here’s a free webinar where I discuss self-care in more detail.)
+(Plus, here’s a free upcoming masterclass where I will discuss self-care in more detail.)

 1. Choose Joy

 When you’re in crisis, it’s easy to focus on everything that’s going wrong.
 That’s just human nature.